Bake up a loaf of classic gluten-free zucchini bread that's moist and delicious. Simple, easy recipe that makes the best breakfast treat or dessert!

 Mid to late summer starts the harvest season, and usually that means a ton of zucchini coming straight out of the garden.
 Of course, that also means I gotta figure out a way to use up all of that zucchini.

-Zucchini nut bread is a great way to use it all up, and it's so delicious, you can't even tell there's zucchini in it at all.
+Zucchini nut bread and gluten-free zucchini muffins are a great way to use it all up, and it's so delicious, you can't even tell there's zucchini in it at all.
 One of these days, I'll come up with a chocolate zucchini cake, but for now… It's all about the zucchini bread.

 I love this zucchini bread with walnuts.
 It has a slightly crunchy top layer, a fluffy inside, and the wonderful flavors of cinnamon, brown sugar, and vanilla all rolled up into one loaf of bread.